Skip to content

 Understanding key points of program execution, designing more targeted test cases

-Determining and excluding basic issues (such as configuration errors causing the system to fail to start)
+Determining and excluding basic issues (e.g., configuration errors causing the system to fail to start)

-Therefore, the more people who can understand and utilize the logs, the better we should aim for.
+Therefore, the more people who can understand and utilize the logs, the better our goal should be.

 1.3 What Are the Harms of Not Outputting Logs or Having Arbitrary Log Content?

-In conjunction with the above two questions, the answer to this question becomes obvious.
+In conjunction with the above two questions, the answer to this becomes obvious.

 Position Harm of Not Logging